QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

         ] add  Revise REPL; precompile

-2. Create the ``~/.julia/config/`` directory if necessary in the terminal or file explorer  (to find the ``~/.julia`` location in the REPL, you can look at the output of ``] st``)
+2. Create the ``~/.julia/config/`` directory if necessary in the terminal or file explorer

-3. Either download the file `startup.jl <https://s3-ap-southeast-2.amazonaws.com/compare-lectures.quantecon.org/jl/_static/includes/startup.jl>`_ into that directory, or create a file and paste in the following text
+3. Download the file `startup.jl <https://s3-ap-southeast-2.amazonaws.com/compare-lectures.quantecon.org/jl/_static/includes/startup.jl>`_ into that directory

-.. include:: /_static/includes/startup.jl.raw

 4. For convenience, you may find it useful on your operating system to change the directory where the REPL starts

 On Windows, if you have a shortcut on your desktop or on the taskbar, you could: (1) right-click on the icon; (2) right click on the "julia" text; (3) choose "Properties", and (4) change the "Start In" to be something such as ``C:\Users\YOURUSERNAME\Documents``

 The REPL
 =============